-In social media promotions related to any service funded by COP, you can tag City of Dallas Office of Arts and Culture and utilize preferred hashtags when appropriate.
+In social media promotions related to any service funded by COP, you can tag City of Dallas Office of Cultural Affairs Office of Arts and Culture and utilize preferred hashtags when appropriate.
 See Dallas Culture handles, preferred hashtags and recommendations for social media engagement below.